rosiegrant/frontend-ga/Week_03_Layout/Assignment/README.md

 ###Technical Requirements

-- Use flexbox, in-line-block or floats in your CSS to achieve a two-column layout
+- Use flexbox, in-line-block or floats in your CSS to achieve a two-column layout (done)
-- Use the correct ```Open Sans``` Google Font typeface to style the text denoted in the [design file](starter_code/readme) and according to the JPEG provided
+- Use the correct ```Open Sans``` Google Font typeface to style the text denoted in the [design file](starter_code/readme) and according to the JPEG provided (done)
-- Use proper filename conventions (lowercase, .html)
+- Use proper filename conventions (lowercase, .html) (done)
-- Use a single external CSS stylesheet to style all pages
+- Use a single external CSS stylesheet to style all pages (done)
-- Use a background image for the headers
+- Use a background image for the headers ??
 - Add a hover effect to all the links using pseudo-classes
 - Integrate drop caps using pseudo-classes